-It seems that the “Seven Great Lies” stories are expanding year after year to apply to all sorts of criteria, whether it be from politicians to parenting, or from success to sex!
+It seems that the “Seven Great Lies” stories are expanding year after year to apply to all sorts of criteria.

 We, as salespeople, are also prone to accepting that everything said to us is good, and here is why – we are salespeople – by nature we want to believe.
 That is why we got into sales, right?
 Everything is good!
 My deal is awesome.
 My client loves me!
 My deal is cruising to a close!

 Well, maybe not, because you may have been told one of the following great lies of selling.
 Read carefully and think hard.